My conveyor belt analogy of life best illustrates human existence. The conveyor belt symbolizes the constant forced forward motion of life.

 - Blackhole

-We can scale this Sun example to the entire universe, where the temperature will become uniform when when every star dies.
-The heat-death of the universe marks the end of its ability to do work.
-Nothingness will then remain.
+Now, let’s scale up our Sun example to the entire universe.
+When every star dies, the temperature will become uniform, signaling the heat-death of the universe.
+This marks the end of its ability to do work, and ultimately, all that will remain is nothingness.

 Important Note: Let’s answer why the universe can’t do work.